-In this program, students will master the knowledge and techniques required to work in a wide range of professional sustainability positions.
+In this 30 to 31-credit MA program, students will master the knowledge and techniques required to work in a wide range of professional sustainability positions.
 The program can prepare students for further graduate work (PhD) or research, teaching and administrative positions in both the public and private sectors as well as academia.
+Other positions/careers that this program is well suited to prepare students for include: sustainability consultancy, sustainability management, and sustainability-related analysis.
 The following describes a typical MA student’s program.

 • Environmental/ Ecological

 It is highly recommended that students take SSN 501 in their first semester.
 SSN501 Fundamentals of Sustainability is only offered in the Fall semester.
 Students must complete the Fundamentals of Sustainability before they will be permitted into SSN601, the Professional skills Capstone Course, which is only offered in the Spring semester.
 Finally, students must complete both 501 and 601, as well as have a signed proposal from the student’s Project Advisor before being permitted to enroll in the Project Course (EVS 695).

 For the final project, Master’s students have the opportunity to investigate across a wide variety of disciplines and propose solutions to real-world socio-ecological problems.
 Students have the choice of working independently or as part of a team.
 See the section below entitled, ‘The Project’ for more details.

 Students will seek out a Project Advisor in their area of interest and at least one other committee member to guide them through the process of completing the final project.
 The Project Advisor and committee members may represent a diversity of departments across UB.
 Changes in Committee membership require EVS Departmental approval.